HEALTHCARE COST & UTILIZATION PROJECT

 • Are readmission analyses possible with the State databases?

-Yes, readmission analyses are possible with the SID, SASD, and SEDD for those HCUP Partners that provide synthetic patient linkage numbers.
-AHRQ has created the HCUP Supplemental Variables for Revisit Analyses (i.e., revisit variables), which are to be used exclusively with the SID, SASD, and SEDD.
-These variables facilitate analyses that track patients across time and hospital settings for state-level readmission analyses.
+Yes, readmission and revisit analyses are possible with the SID, SASD, and SEDD for those HCUP Partners that provide synthetic patient linkage numbers.
+AHRQ has created the HCUP Supplemental Variables for Revisit Analyses (i.e., revisit variables), which facilitate state-level analyses aimed at tracking patients across time and hospital settings exclusively in the SID, SASD, and/or SEDD, while adhering to strict privacy guidelines.
+The HCUP revisit variables are available starting in 2003, and only a subset of the HCUP State databases include the revisit variables.
 To determine which State databases include the revisit variables, refer to the User Guide for the Supplemental Variables for Revisit Analyses, Appendix A.

 • Is there a resource that provides information on the types of hospitals and records found within the State databases?